jiristrouhal/HoFi/README.md

 When conversion is applied, to estimate the exchange rate, a date has to be specified.
 By default, the current date is selected.
 The user can pass a custom date, for which the value is converted.

 When adding an income or expense, the currency is by default set by the application localization.
+The default currency is always passes to the